shlomif/perl-file-find-object/README.md

     # perl -MCPANPLUS -e 'install File::Find::Object'

+#.
 DEPENDENCIES

 This module's dependencies are:

 1. A Perl version that supports the "use warnings" pragma.

-2. The Class::Accessor module from CPAN.
+2. The Class::XSAccessor module from CPAN.

+#.
 COPYRIGHT AND LICENSE

 Copyright (C) 2005, 2006 by Olivier Thauvin